Efficient presolving methods for the influence maximization problem: Extensions

 \section{Extensions}

-In this section, we investigate a generalization of the IMP \eqref{IMP}, which arises from many existing applications including the IMP and its variants \cite{Long2011,nguyen2013budgeted,Wu2019,Zhang2014}, and discuss how the proposed SCNA and INA can be extended to this generalization.
+In this section, we investigate a generalization of the IMP \eqref{IMP}, which arises from many existing applications including the IMP and its variants \cite{Long2011,nguyen2013budgeted,Wu2019,Zhang2014}, and discuss \revv{the extensions of the proposed SCNA and INA to this generalization}.

 The considered generalization is of the form